Meet the Instructors

 Gian Luigi Marcazzan

-A researcher and technical manager for honey quality control by chemical and sensory analysis at the Agricultural Research council in Bologna, Italy for 26 years, Gian Luigi studies the composition of royal jelly and propolis to open up the knowledge on the composition in order to characterize and control the quality.
+Gian Luigi is a researcher and technical manager for honey quality control by chemical and sensory analysis at the Council for Agricultural Research and Economics (CREA) in Bologna, Italy for 26 years.
+Gian Luigi studies the composition of royal jelly and propolis to open up the knowledge on the composition in order to characterize and control the quality.
 He is also a beekeeper and breeds bees for the production of swarms and honey.

 Cheese Consultant: Ashley Bryant

 Ashley Bryant is a cheese educator currently residing in the American cheese mecca of Vermont.
 She previously ran the Events and Education Department at the famed Murray's Cheese in NYC where she educated the masses on her favorite topic, cheese!
 During her time at Murray's, she taught hundreds of cheese pairing classes with everything from wine to whiskey but one of her favorite cheese pairings has always been honey!
 Ashley currently manages the event's program at Dedalus, a natural wine shop in Burlington, VT where she continues to spread the good word of cheese through pairing classes and wine and cheese-focused events.

 Andy Tiplera is a certified mead judge and has been a home brewer of beer, cider and primarily meads for over 50 years.
 He started young in England and continued his hobby after moving to the United States to work with Perkin Elmer, a company developing and manufacturing scientific instruments.
 Andy was research manager at one of the company’s R&D facilities.
 Scientific research and home brewing have a lot in common.
 He also regularly competes in local and national competitions.